The mobile header has a fixed design, and cannot be customized. To change the content of the mobile header:

 - Click the content in the header to edit.

-There are three types of headers available—flexible, fixed, and shrinking.
+There are three types of headers available—flexible, fixed, and sticky.

 In order to customize a header, it must be turned into a flexible header by turning the header into a row.
 In most templates, the header is a row by default.
 However, in certain older templates, the header is fixed with limited customization options.
 Templates with fixed headers typically include certain widgets, such as social media links or a phone number in the header by default.
 However, these widgets are fixed and cannot be moved like widgets in normal rows.
 By turning the header into a row, you can add or edit widgets in the header.